emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

     > x
     [1] -99 -99 -99 28

-You can also index a vector by using a logical operation rather than the element position.
+You can also index a vector by using a logical/relational operation rather than the element position.

     > x <- c(1:4)
     > x